People Urged To Beware Of Fraudulent Ads Recruiting Khadmeen-e-Hajj - UrduPoint

 People Urged To Beware Of Fraudulent Ads Recruiting Khadmeen-e-Hajj

-The Ministry of Religious Affairs and Interfaith Harmony on Monday urged the people to beware of fraudulent advertisements recruiting for Khadmeen-e-Hajj

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Apr, 2022 ) :The Ministry of Religious Affairs and Interfaith Harmony on Monday urged the people to beware of fraudulent advertisements recruiting for Khadmeen-e-Hajj.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Apr, 2022 ) :The Ministry of Religious Affairs and Interfaith Harmony has urged the people to beware of fraudulent advertisements recruiting Khadmeen-e-Hajj.

-He said people should not pay heed towards such advertisements as they had no business with Khadmeen-e-Hajj recruitment.
+He said people should not pay heed towards such advertisements as they had no authority for Khadmeen-e-Hajj recruitment.

 Umar Butt also pointed out an overseas employment promoter named 'Iqra Manpower' recruiting Khadmeen-e-Hajj and directing them to go through a medical process with a specific laboratory located in the garrison city.